ElevationAscent: 1,078' 329 m

 Even though your heart and legs may be talking back at you at this point, keep your wits about you as best you can, as the combination of blind, switchbacking corners and the occasional mountain biker whizzing downhill at high speed can spell disaster if you are not alert.
 If in doubt, keep your ears attuned to the high-pitched whirring sound of a biker's rear wheel to preemptively alert you to an oncoming cyclist.

-as it weaves through large granitic boulders to a second junction that can be easy to miss if you are running with gusto.
+Once you have finally gained the ridge, the trail becomes much easier, continuing on a smooth tread as it contours the hillside.
+Turn right at the first junction you encounter, following the Tom's Thumb Trail as it weaves through large granitic boulders to a second junction that can be easy to miss if you are running with gusto.
 Look for a small sign marking a right turn onto a small path.
 Follow the path as it navigates large boulders on its way to the summit of Tom's Thumb.
 If you haven't taken pictures already, the large boulders along this section make great backdrops for portraits of your friends or family.